Automely — AI

 Managed launch with monitoring in place — conversion tracking, error alerting, and performance dashboards.
 Your dedicated developer remains available for A/B testing, feature additions, seasonal performance tuning, and AI feature additions as the store grows.
 Deliverable: Live store with monitoring setup and a post-launch iteration roadmap.

-Why Ecommerce Businesses Choose Automely Over Theme Agencies
+Why Ecommerce Businesses Choose Automely Over Generic Development Agencies

 Ecommerce projects have predictable failure modes — slow stores that were never load tested, checkout flows that were never optimised, and ERP integrations that break at launch.
 Automely's ecommerce developers know these failure modes before the first sprint.